US-EPA-CAMD/easey-allowance-api/README.md

     $ yarn install
     ```
 ## Configuration
-The Facilities API uses a number of environment variables to properly configure the api.
+The Account API uses a number of environment variables to properly configure the api.
 The following is the list of configureble values and their default setting.

 | Typescript Var Name | Environment Var Name | Default Value | Comment |
 | :------------------ | :------------------- | :------------ | :------ |